novellac/lftm/projects/rubrics/hub.md

 ## Big list of TODOs

-- Debounce message when someone is on a rubric (either screen) and tries to navigate away
+- Debounce message when someone is on the rubric flow (either screen) and tries to navigate away
 - Confirmation message for delete functionality in the Wizard
 - Disallow points inputs on the RubricIndicators when the assessmentType is passfail
 - Figure out how best to test for taskId being able to be a number
 - Do alllllllll that validation :sob: and figure out what they want validated :sobsob:
-- Hook up the Edit pencil button next to the rubric title
 - Handle focus when a user tabs away from a rubric cell popover
 - Make sure that "break-all" is on for ALL table text
 - Make sure that hyphens are on for ALL table text